ChetdeJong/CS2-Killfeed-Thing/README.md

 # CS2 Killfeed Thing

-Basically this is the package for making killfeed for CS2.
+Basically this is the package for making CS2 killfeed.
 It contains demo parser script and After Effects template + script.

 The parser script uses following parser https://github.com/LaihoE/demoparser